 To address this safety concern, ROSflight supports loading two separate mixers: the primary mixer and the secondary mixer.
 The primary mixer is used by the RC safety pilot and thus should always be defined such that the RC pilot can control the vehicle, while the secondary mixer is used by the companion computer.
 When the companion computer has control over the vehicle, ROSflight uses the secondary mixer; otherwise, it uses the primary mixer.

 When conducting flight tests with a companion computer, it can be helpful to isolate certain channels of the offboard command to incrementally test companion computer control.
 To accommodate this, the RC pilot in ROSflight has two types of control over the vehicle: attitude override and throttle override.
-When RC attitude override is enabled, the RC pilot has control over the $Q_i$ portions of the command vector $u$.
-When RC throttle override is enabled, the RC pilot has control over the $F_i$ portions of the command vector.
-When either override is enabled, the mixer that transforms the control input vector $u = [F_x, F_y, F_z, Q_x, Q_y, Q_z]^T$ to motor outputs $\tau$ is a mixture of the primary and secondary mixers, as shown in Figure (\ref{fig:pri_vs_sec_mixer}).
+When RC attitude override is enabled, the RC pilot has control over the attitude ($Q$) portions of the command vector $u$.
+When RC throttle override is enabled, the RC pilot has control over the throttle ($F$) portions of the command vector.
+When either override is enabled, the mixer that transforms the control input vector $u = [F_x, F_y, F_z, Q_x, Q_y, Q_z, 0_{1\times4}]^T$ to motor outputs $\tau$ is a mixture of the primary and secondary mixers, as shown in Figure (\ref{fig:pri_vs_sec_mixer}).